spryker/spryker-docs/docs/scos/user/features/202108.0/shopping-lists-feature-overview/shopping-lists-feature-overview.md

 ## Subtotal for a shopping list

-Starting from v.201907.0, every shopping list has Subtotal for all the items added to the shopping list according to the selected Price Mode and Currency.
+Starting from v.
+201907.0, every shopping list has Subtotal for all the items added to the shopping list according to the selected Price Mode and Currency.

 ![Subtotal for shopping list](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+List/Multiple+and+Shared+Shopping+Lists/Multiple+and+Shared+Shopping+Lists+Overview+v201907.0/subtotal-for-shopping-list.png)